Zekao/BootToRoot/writeup1.md

 226 Directory send OK.
 ```

-Yes, the credential work to log into the ftp server.
-When we log into the server, we can see two file, one is a README and the other one is a fun file, we will use get to download them locally
+Yes, the credential works to log into the ftp server.
+After logging in, we can see two file:

+1. A README
+1. A `fun` file

+we will use get to download them locally

 ```bash
 ftp> get README